 We May Have Different Abilities to Metabolize Phytonutrients

-It is also important to consider overall diet, lifestyle, and other factors when weighing the pros and cons of consuming phytoestrogens such as soy.
-For instance, the benefits of isoflavones may vary in individuals depending on their gut microflora.
+It is also important to consider the overall diet, lifestyle, and other factors when weighing the pros and cons of consuming phytoestrogens such as soy.
+For instance, the benefits of isoflavones may vary among individuals depending on their gut microflora.
 This article looked at different bacteria strains in the colon that are responsible for breaking down the soy isoflavone called daidzin.
 Daidzin is metabolized into daidzein and further broken down into equol.
 Equol is more readily absorbable across the intestines and binds more easily to the estrogen receptors.[2,3,10] The interesting point that comes across with this study is that it is estimated that approximately 30% of the Western population is able to metabolize daidzein into equol (whereas others can only breakdown daidzin into daidzein).
 On the other hand, it is thought that about 60% of the Asian population has the ability to produce equol.